 It was an area with little prestige attraction, you could not see things related to the Big Bang or anything like that.

-But, despite everything, she spent ten years working on the corpses of stars, stars like the Sun that, when dying, become hyper-hot rocks that cool down over time.
+But, despite everything, she spent ten years working on the stars remains; stars like the Sun that, when dying, become hyper-hot rocks that cool down over time.

 Astronomy is one of the sciences that needs the contribution of women in a special way.

 They are more detailed than men.
 They are more patient and can observe things that men overlook.

 Dr. Ruiz had a great example in the extraordinary life of Williamina Fleming.